adamdubicki/typeorm-entity-factory/README.md

 }
 ```

-The BookFactory that we declared creates its own Genre using the GenreFactory we declared earlier.
+The BookFactory creates its own Genre using the GenreFactory we declared earlier.
 Factories can be 'nested' in this way for creating data with relations.

 Just like the GenreFactory, the BookFactory has to be injected into the container so that all factory references can be resolved at run-time.